dgarcia360/openapi-boilerplate/README.md

     npm install
     ```

 3. Edit ```openapi.yaml``` to fit your API definition.
-If you are not familiar with the OpenAPI Specification, read first [Getting started with OAS](https://swagger.io/solutions/getting-started-with-oas/).
+If you’re not familiar with the OpenAPI Specification, read [Getting started with OAS](https://swagger.io/solutions/getting-started-with-oas/) first.

 ## Useful commands

-The project lets you build, lint, and preview the OpenAPI document from the terminal, with the following commands:
+The project will build, lint, and preview the OpenAPI document from the terminal, with the following commands:

 ### Build